 There are fees that come with a cash advance, but hey, you can still eat while you straighten out the mess.

 I have a bank account here in the Philippines.
 I carry an ATM card for that account.
 No fees and much easier to straighten out any screw ups that might occur.

 I also carry a Philippine-issued master card, and I could buy groceries, go to the drug store or even get a cash advance on that card if I was in those “dire straights” we mentioned earlier.

-Not only do I r3ecommend you have a bank account here, I highly recommend you introduce yourself to, and take time to notice and act courteously to the branch manager, his or her deputy, the chief security guard, etc. Do I mean be an asskisser?
+Not only do I recommend you have a bank account here, I highly recommend you introduce yourself to, and take time to notice and act courteously to the branch manager, his or her deputy, the chief security guard, etc. Do I mean be an ass kisser?
 Those who know me will quickly realize I don’t mean that.